SkyLundy/FormBuilderHtmx/README.md

 ## CSRF Protection

-**CSRF protection may need to be disabled for forms using HTMX/AJAX** Test to ensure that CSRF errors aren't present when submitting your forms.
-Disable CSRF if issues are experienced.
+**CSRF protection must be disabled for forms using HTMX/AJAX** Data that the CSRF feature in FormBuilder is not consistent across AJAX requests and submissions will fail with an error.
+If you are getting odd results or forms that are not working, check that CSRF is disabled before further troubleshooting.

 ## How Does It Work?